penn5/pygame/docs/reST/ref/rect.rst

        topleft, bottomleft, topright, bottomright
        midtop, midleft, midbottom, midright
        center, centerx, centery
-       size, width, height
+       size, base, width, height
        w,h

-   All of these attributes can be assigned to:
+   All of these attributes except ``base`` can be assigned to:

    ::